bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-update.md

 #### Updating a Multiple Field
 To overwrite an existing value of a multiple field, you need to pass the `ID` of the field you want to change and its new value/type.

-Suppose we have the following values for the `PHONE` field:
+Let’s say we have the following values for the `PHONE` field:
 ```json
 [
     {